ksaper/cloudshell_admin_toolbox_service/README.md

-## cloudshell_admin_toolbox_service
+### cloudshell_admin_toolbox_service

 ---
-**Admin only Service for Quali's CloudShell**
+**Admin Only Service Shell for Quali's CloudShell**

+- www.tsieda.com
+- www.quali.com/cloudshell-pro

 This is a 2nd Gen Service Shell for use with in a Sandbox (CloudShell Reservation).
-It provides a series of of commands that are either not directly available, or require the use of other tools.
+It provides a series of of commands that are either not directly available, or require the use of other tools that are outside of the Sandbox.
----

 **Commands are broken into 2 sections:**
 1. Resource Commands
 2. Reservation Commands